Prospective Students

 2. Schedule Officer Interview

 As part of the NROTC application, each student must interview with an NROTC Staff Officer.
 This can be arranged by your recruiter, or simply scheduled at any NROTC unit desired.
-To schedule and Officer Interview at RPI, click here.
+To schedule an Officer Interview at RPI, click here.

 3. Apply to NROTC affiliated Institutions